Eating and drinking in Greece

 Restaurants

-Greek cuisine and restaurants are usually straightforward and still largely affordable – typically €12–20 per person for a substantial meal with house wine.
+Greek cuisine and restaurants are usually straightforward and still largely affordable.
 Even when preparation is basic, raw materials are usually wholesome and fresh.
 The best strategy is to go where Greeks go, often less obvious backstreet places that might not look much from outside but deliver the real deal.
 The two most common types of restaurant are the estiatório and the taverna.
-Distinctions are slight, though the former is more commonly found in large towns and emphasize the more complicated, oven-baked casserole dishes termed mayireftá (literally, “cooked”).
+The main distinction is that the former is more commonly found in large towns and emphasizes the more complicated, oven-baked casserole dishes termed mayireftá (literally, “cooked”).

 As one might expect, the identikit tavernas at resorts dominated by foreigners tend to make less effort, bashing out speedily grilled meat with pre-cut chips and rice containing the odd pea.
 You should beware of overcharging and bill-padding at such establishments too.
-In towns, growing numbers of pretentious “koultouriárika” restaurants boast fancy decor and Greek nouvelle (or fusion) cuisine with speciality wine lists, while producing little of substance.
+In towns, growing numbers of pretentious restaurants boast fancy decor and Greek nouvelle (or fusion) cuisine with speciality wine lists, while producing little of substance.

 Estiatória

-Tavernas and Psistariés
+Tavernas and psistariés

 Fish and seafood

 Seafood can be one of the highlights of a trip to Greece, though there are some tips to bear in mind.
 When ordering, the standard procedure is to go to the glass cooler and pick your specimen, then have it weighed (uncleaned) in your presence.
 Overcharging, especially where a printed menu is absent, is not uncommon; have weight and price confirmed clearly.
 Taverna owners often comply only minimally with the requirement to indicate when seafood is frozen – look for the abbreviation “kat”, “k” or just an asterisk on the Greek-language side of the menu.
 If the price, almost invariably quoted by the kilo, seems too good to be true, it’s almost certainly farmed.
-The choicest varieties, such as red mullet, tsipoúra (gilt-head bream), seabass or fangrí (common bream), will be expensive if wild – €45–70 per kilo.
-Less esteemed species tend to cost €20–35 per kilo but are usually quoted at €6–9 per portion.
+The choicest varieties, such as red mullet, tsipoúra (gilt-head bream), sea bass or fangrí (common bream), will be expensive if wild.
+Less esteemed species tend to cost much less per kilo but are usually quoted by the portion.

-Cheaper seafood (thalassiná) such as fried baby squid (usually frozen); thrápsalo (large, grillable deep-water squid) and octopus are summer staples; often mussels, cockles and small prawns will also be offered at reasonable sums (€20–30 per kilo).
+Cheaper seafood (thalassiná) such as fried baby squid (usually frozen); thrápsalo (large, grillable deep-water squid) and octopus are summer staples; often mussels, cockles and small prawns will also be offered at reasonable sums.

 Wine

 All tavernas will offer you a choice of bottled wines, and most have their own house variety: kept in barrels, sold in bulk (varelísio or hýma) by the quarter-, half- or full litre, and served in glass flagons or brightly coloured tin “monkey-cups”.
-Per-litre prices depend on locale and quality, ranging from €4 (Thessaly, Skýros) to €10–11 (Santoríni, Rhodes).
+Per-litre prices depend on locale and quality but are generally very cheap by European standards.
 Non-resinated wine is almost always more than decent; some people add a dash of soda water or lemonade.
-Barrelled retsina – pine-resinated wine, often an acquired taste – is far less common than it used to be, though you will find bottled brands everywhere: Yeoryiadhi from Thessaloníki, Liokri from Ahaïa and Malamatina from central Greece are all quaffable.
+Barrelled retsina – pine-resinated wine, often an acquired taste – is far less common than it used to be, though you will find bottled brands everywhere: Yeoryiadhi from Thessaloníki, Liokri from Ahaïa, and Malamatina from central Greece are all quaffable.

 Among bottled wines available nationwide, Cambas Attikos, Zítsa and Rhodian CAIR products are good, inexpensive whites, while Boutari Naoussa and Kourtakis Apelia are decent, mid-range reds.
 For a better but still moderately priced red, choose either Boutari or Tsantali Merlot, or Averof Katoï from Epirus.

 Other premium microwineries on the mainland whose products have long been fashionable, in both red and white, include the overrated Hatzimihali (central Greece), the outstanding Dhiamandakou (near Náoussa, red and white), Athanasiadhi (central Greece), Skouras (Argolid) and the two rival Lazaridhi vintners (Dhráma, east Macedonia), especially their superb Merlots.
-For any of these you can expect to pay €10–16 per bottle in a shop, double that at a taverna.
+For any of these you can expect to pay €10–18 per bottle in a shop, double that at a taverna.
 The best available current guide to the emerging Greek domaines and vintners is Konstantinos Lazarakis’ The Wines of Greece.

 Finally, CAIR on Rhodes makes “champagne” (“naturally sparkling wine fermented en bouteille”, says the label), in both brut and demi-sec versions.
-It’s not Moët & Chandon quality by any means, but at about €6 per bottle, nobody’s complaining.
+It’s not Moët & Chandon by any means but the quality is not bad for its low price.

 Cafés and bars